zhadba/number-system-conversions/README.txt

 This is a repository designed for the purpose of easing the conversion between commonly applicational number systems.
-There should exist two primary python files that contain functionality for conversions, including:
+There should exist one primary python file that contain functionality for conversions, including:

  - Any decimal number between 0 and 255 into binary (8 bit).